home-assistant/home-assistant.io/source/_integrations/azure_service_bus.markdown

 logo: azure_service_bus.svg
 ha_category:
   - Notification
-ha_release: 0.101
+ha_release: 0.102
 ---

-The `Azure Service Bus` integration allows you send messages to [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) from within Home Assistant.
+The `Azure Service Bus` integration allows you to send messages to [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/) from within Home Assistant.

-## First time setup
+## First-time setup

-This assumes you already have a Azure account.
-Otherwise create a free account [here](https://azure.microsoft.com/en-us/free/).
+This assumes you already have an Azure account.
+Otherwise, create a free account [here](https://azure.microsoft.com/en-us/free/).

-You need to create a Service Bus namespace, you can follow [this guide](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-create-namespace-portal).
+You need to create a Service Bus namespace; you can follow [this guide](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-create-namespace-portal).

 You must then create a Shared Access Policy for the Service Bus with `Send` claims or use the RootManageAccessKey from your namespace (this key has additional claims, including managing the event hub and listening, which are not needed for this purpose), for more details on the security of Service Bus [go here](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-authentication-and-authorization#shared-access-signature).
 Alternatively you can create a dedicated key for only one queue or topic, to restrict access to only that queue or topic.

-Once you have the connection string with `Send` policy, you can setup the integration itself.
+Once you have the connection string with `Send` policy, you can set up the integration itself.

 <div class='note warning'>